The Legend of Eat Fuck Kill

 It was the summer of 1997.
 Burning Man was right around the corner and I wanted to find just the right thing to gift out on the playa.

-I was a regular at the local flea market so, on a Sunday just before the event, I went searching.
+I was a regular at the local flea market.
+So, on a Sunday just before the event, I went searching.
 I soon spotted an open box full of black-and-white buttons.
 There were a few dozen of them and each one read “EAT FUCK KILL.”
 I knew right then and there that they were the perfect thing to bring to the desert.
 Call it a gut feeling but these irreverent buttons were exactly what I was looking for.

 In small print, around the edge of the buttons, there was a clue to their origin: The Doom Generation.
-The buttons had been a promotional item for the poorly-reviewed 1995 film and now, two years later, they were just waiting for me at the flea market.
+The buttons had been a promotional item for the 1995 black comedy thriller and now, two years later, here they were just waiting for me at the flea market.

-I got to the playa early in 1997 because I was the editor-in-chief of the now-defunct daily newspaper, The Black Rock Gazette (that is a story for another time).
+I got to the desert early in 1997 because I was the editor-in-chief of the now-defunct daily newspaper, The Black Rock Gazette (that is a story for another time).
 I started handing out buttons, maybe two dozen or so, mostly to Burning Man staff and volunteers.
 They were an instant hit.
-Strangers came out of the woodwork looking to score one.
+Soon, friends-of-friends came out of the woodwork looking to score one.

-On Saturday afternoon I wanted to leave camp to go shooting with friends, so I hid the box under a bench.
+On Saturday afternoon I was leaving camp to go shooting with friends, so I hid the box under a bench.
 When I returned, the box was gone. <sad face>

 After the event, the buttons quickly took on a life of their own.
-Soon there were new buttons with all kinds of alternative messages (the greeters put “GREET FUCK CHILL” on their buttons, for instance).
+Soon there were new ones with alternative messages (for example, greeters put “GREET FUCK CHILL” on their buttons).